SkyBlueRW/SkyBlueRW.github.io/_posts/2023-03-22-pyramid-optimization.md

 *Source: wikipedia*

 The portfolio's marginal condition offers nice insights.
 For a portfolio to be MSRP, the ratio of marginal contribution to excess return over marginal contribution to volatility from all constituents should align.
-Otherwise, one can improve the Sharpe ratio further by overweighting constituents with a higher marginal ratio.
+Otherwise, one can improve the Sharpe ratio further by overweighting constituents with higher marginal ratios.

 $$
 \begin{aligned}